appsmithorg/appsmith-docs/website/docs/advanced-concepts/git-workflow/commit-and-push.md

 ## Discard changes

 While developing an application in Appsmith, sometimes, you may want to discard the current changes and revert to the previous stable version.
 To discard the changes, click **Commit and Push** icon and in the deploy modal, click the **Discard Changes** button.
+When this button is clicked, along with the current changes being discarded, the latest changes are pulled from the remote repository so that your application is in sync.

 Discarding changes results in the following scenarios:
 - Any resources added after the last commit is removed.
 - Any resources that are deleted after the last commit is restored.
 - Changes made to any resource after the last commit is removed.